alejandrorgijon/plada_package/README.md

 ```
 ## Functions

-At the moment, `plada` has 5 functions that have been quite useful to manage and sort data.
+At the moment, `plada` has 5 functions that I developed to help me managing and sorting data.
+Maybe in the future I will include more functions.
-The package also includes 2 fake datasets (`sequences` and `random_data`) to test the functions included here.
+The package also includes 3 fake datasets (`sequences`, `some_bacteria and `random_data`) to test the functions included here.

 ### `gesize()`:
 This function calculates the GC percentage of given sequences and calculates the length of them (aka number of bases).